Pulmonary and Critical Care Services

 What you can expect

-- Attention to improving quality, safety, service and performance metrics
+- Attention to improving quality, safety, service and performance metrics in the care of critically ill patients

 - Stability and decreased variability